endfront/LayJS/doc/spec.markdown

 All built-in formations:
   - "onebelow"
   - "totheright"
-  - "grid"
+  - "grid" [coming soon]

+Formation Arguments:

+Arguments for formation are to be specified in the LSON key "many.args.< formation name >"
+Below are formation arguments for corresponding formations:

+  - "onebelow"
+    - gap: specifies the distance in pixels to be kept vertically between consecutive Levels
+  - "totheight"
+    - gap: specifies the distance in pixels to be kept horizontally between consecutive Levels

+Formation Creation:

-Formations can be added on the go, using `LAID.formation()`, with a unique formation name and formation object to it.
+Formations can be added on the go, using `LAID.formation()`, with a unique formation name and formation function to it.
 An example of the "onebelow" formation:

     // TODO: fill

 ### State Transition Object